 You will be required to supply supporting documents with your application, including references and an official transcript.
 See 'How to apply' for instructions on the documents you will need and how these will be assessed.

 Performance at interview(s)

-Candidates are usually asked to make a brief presentation followed by questions from the panel.
+Candidates are usually asked to make a brief presentation of their proposed research, followed by questions from the panel.